Back

 Biosensors play an important role in diagnostics.
 They are essential to point-of-care testing and a highly useful tool for disease detection.

 Point-of-care testing (POCT) refers to medical testing performed near the patient, typically outside of the traditional laboratory setting.
 Biosensors play a significant role in POCT due to their rapid and on-site diagnostic capabilities.
 These sensors are often integrated into compact and portable devices, making them suitable for clinics, ambulances, doctors’ offices, and remote testing locations.
-The rapid results biosensors can offer allow for immediate treatment decisions, leading to faster interventions and improved patient outcomes.
+The rapid results biosensors can provide enable immediate treatment decisions, leading to faster interventions and improved patient outcomes.

 Both POCT and other types of biosensors play an important role in disease detection.
-Enzyme and DNA-based sensors, especially, are useful in testing for pathogens, certain types of cancer, and biomarkers associated with disease.
+Enzyme- and DNA-based sensors, in particular, are useful for testing for pathogens, certain types of cancer, and disease-associated biomarkers.

-While many biosensors used for this purpose come in expected forms, such as swab-and-read rapid tests, novel biosensors are in the process of rewriting the market.
+While many biosensors used for this purpose come in expected forms, such as swab-and-read rapid tests, novel biosensors are rewriting the market.
 One such device is Epicore Biosystems’ discovery patch.
 This ingenious patch noninvasively collects sweat samples from the user throughout a set period, such as a workout.
 The sweat can then be easily analyzed to detect certain analytes or discover new biomarkers.

-While this device acts more as a collection tool than a sensor, it highlights the possibility for the creation of wearable biosensors that utilize sweat to collect the biological recognition element needed to diagnose a host of different diseases.
-Epicore Biosystems has already created one such device in the consumer market that helps athletes track their hydration levels.
+While this device acts more as a collection tool than a sensor, it highlights the potential for creating wearable biosensors that use sweat to collect the biological recognition element needed to diagnose a range of diseases.
+Epicore Biosystems has already created a device for the consumer market that helps athletes track their hydration levels.

 Monitoring and Continuous Healthcare